videojs/videojs-contrib-hls/README.md

 videojs-contrib-hls will take over HLS playback to provide a more consistent experience.

+__NOTE__: If you use this option, you must also set `videojs.options.html5.nativeAudioTracks` and `videojs.options.html5.nativeVideoTracks` to
+`false`. videojs-contrib-hls relies on audio and video tracks to play streams with alternate audio and requires additional capabilities only supported by non-native tracks in video.js.

 ##### blacklistDuration
-* Type: `Number`
+* Type: `number`
 * can be used as an initialization option

 When the `blacklistDuration` property is set to a time duration in seconds, if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
-This enables the blacklist duration to be configurable by the user.
+This enables the blacklist duration to be configured by the user.

-__NOTE__: If you use this option, you must also set `videojs.options.html5.nativeAudioTracks` and `videojs.options.html5.nativeVideoTracks` to
-`false`. videojs-contrib-hls relies on audio and video tracks to play streams with alternate audio and requires additional capabilities only supported by non-native tracks in video.js.

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in